The Famous Five aged over the course of their adventures – the humans,

 much" can only be a very loose comparison.

 was "not as big as Julian or Dick".)
-This lends weight to
+It may lend weight to

-the idea that Anne is more than a year younger than Dick and George.
+the idea that Anne is a little more than a year younger than Dick and George.

 My conclusion is that if Anne thought Richard looked older than her